-Hazard Identification & Risk assessment are undertaken periodically through HIRA approach and actions are taken to mitigate the risks identified.
-The Company has a detailed system for Internal & External Safety Audits which is mentioned in the H&S Manual.
+('HIRA') are undertaken periodically through HIRA approach and actions are taken to mitigate the risks identified.
+The Company has a detailed system for Internal and External Safety Audits which is mentioned in the H&S Manual.
 Additionally, the following audits are undertaken:

-- Internal Audit: Quarterly Audits are conducted and safety scores are tracked across the organization. - External Audit: The electrical audits by the external auditors of all locations are conducted annually and the reports are shared with the relevant teams.
+- Internal Audit: Quarterly Audits are conducted and safety scores are tracked across the organization. - External Audit: Regular electrical audits by the external auditors of all locations are conducted annually and the reports are shared with the relevant teams.

+c.
 Whether you have processes for workers to report the work-related hazards and to remove themselves from such risks.
 (Y/N)

-Employees are trained on and encouraged to identify, and promptly report unsafe conditions as well as incidents via the iSafe portal.
+Employees are trained on and encouraged to identify and promptly report unsafe conditions as well as incidents via the iSafe portal.
 This comprehensive reporting system enables incidents to be tracked until resolution, ensuring swift action to mitigate risks and safeguard employee well-being.
+Periodic mock drills are conducted to ensure that all employees are aware of evacuation procedure in case of emergency.

-Do the employees/ worker of the entity have access to non-occupational medical and healthcare services?
-(Yes/ No)
+d.
+Do the employees / worker of the entity have access to non-occupational medical and healthcare services?
+(Yes / No)